 As good as any other vodka pie you’ll eat, with the exception of Rubirosa.
 Thin crust, crispy bottom, soft, gooey top.
 Get some.

 The namesake pie is the other absolute must-order.
 You need to like sweetness, because this pizza kind of tastes like dessert.
-This white pie has pistachios, truffle sottocenere, mozzarella, pistachios, and of course, honey.
+This white pie has pistachios, sottocenere, mozzarella, pistachios, and of course, honey.